rezataeb/Inferential-Statistic-Projects/README.md

 - The real difference between white and black sounding names on the chance of getting called
 - Hypothesis testing on the efffect of racial feature on getting called ratio
 - Some initial thoughts on future research

+## Third Project : "Reduce Hospital Readmissions Using EDA"

+This project is a short analysis on the readmission ratio in hospitals.

+Goals:

+- Studying the possible ralationship between number of discharges and excess readmission ratio in hospitals.
+- Hypothesis testing on the real difference between number of charges and excess readmission ratio.
+- Critique on provided sample analysis